-- Students who are not granted accommodations through this process may seek a review of the coordinator's decision. - If a request for an accommodation is denied, students will receive information about the review process with their denial decision letter. - All requests for review are handled by the Director of the Office of Institutional Equity and the respective Student Affairs Dean(s).
+- Students who are not granted accommodations through this process may seek a review of the coordinator's decision. - If a request for an accommodation is denied, students will receive information about the review process with their denial decision letter. - All requests for review are handled by the Director of the Office of Civil Rights and the respective Student Affairs Dean(s).
 This decision is final. - Students not approved for housing accommodations, or students whose accommodation denials are upheld following the review process, may apply for housing using the standard housing process.
-Students should contact the Director of Housing Programs, Timothy Moran (trm4003@med.cornell.edu) for detailed information about this process.
+Students should contact the Senior Housing Placement Coordinator, Sandra Guante (slg2003@med.cornell.edu) for detailed information about this process.